natethegreat34/Thing/README.md

 5/9/19:
 Derek Lao; Add red and tested code to make rock colliding with ball to produce red.
 Also added FPS thing, maybe helpful.

+5/11/19:
+Chong : Edited display method of the Ball class so that it is compatible with the collideable interface.